-The CMI is adopting a flexible approach, similar to that used for the 2011-2015 analysis, issued alongside Working Paper 108.
-This approach is intended to avoid areas that have previously proved problematical and to keep the number of compulsory fields to a minimum, thereby making data submission as easy as possible for offices whilst still providing valuable aggregated results.
+The CMI is adopting a flexible approach to keep the number of compulsory fields to a minimum, thereby making data submission as easy as possible for offices whilst still providing valuable aggregated results.

 Details of the data that the CMI needs are contained in the Appendix to this note.